Frequently Asked Questions

 Where is Child Advocacy Day held?

-This event is held in Missouri’s Capitol in Jefferson City.
-Advocates meet at the Capitol Rotunda (which is in the middle of the building on the first floor) where they register.
-Advocacy Workshops are held in the Truman Building located at 301 W. High Street (across the street from the Capitol Building).
-The rally and meeting with legislators occurs at the Capitol Building located at 201 W. Capitol Avenue.
+The main events are held in Missouri’s capital city in Jefferson City.
+Advocates meet at the Capitol Rotunda (which is in the middle of the building on the first floor) to register.
+Advocacy Workshops are held in the Truman Building located at 301 W. High Street (across the street from the Capitol Building) and the Governor’s Office Building, just up the street.
+The rally and meetings with legislators occurs at the Capitol Building located at 201 W. Capitol Avenue.

 What can I do at Child Advocacy Day?